PrevailExcel/laravel-marasoftpay/README.md

         // Acknowledge you received the response
         return http_response_code(200);
     }
-}
 ```
-### Handling Webhook

-This will return data that includes the account details which you will display or send to your user to make payment.
-You can listen to the webhook and service the user.
-Write the heavy operations inside the `handleWebhook()` method.

 > This package recommends to use a queued job to proccess the webhook data especially if you handle heavy operations like sending mail and more